Image Credits: Fisto staff

-We had a small chat with the college footballers 0f Jeppiaar Engineering College boys’ team consist of – Manikandan, Bala, Sherin and Lakshman.
+We had a small chat with the college footballers of Jeppiaar Engineering College boys’ team consist of – Manikandan, Bala, Sherin and Lakshman.
 All spoke about the plethora of tournaments they took part and won with great enthusiasm.
 Besides the regular rigorous practice session, a couple of events truly test the grit, rival teams, tenacity and their playing technique and more.

+The 18-year-old Manikandan, who hails from the state of Kanyakumari, says joining Jeppiaar College has improved his game and look forward to winning many titles.
 “I'm thrilled to say that my experiences with the game improved from the day one I joined Jeppiaar Engineering College.
 It is a diverse group of players with multiple backgrounds but on the pitch we just play for the ball.
 They help their teams develop and grow by providing training, coaching and mentoring.

 It’s been a more of professional journey so far that is totally different from what I have experienced in my school and SAI (Sports Authority of India) days,” he said.
 Bala, who is an ardent fan of Cristiano Ronaldo works hard to emulate his skills on the pitch.
 “I have admired Ronaldo for his dribbling skills, goalscoring ability and his incredible physique.”

 “On my goal I tried to mimic my idol, the best in history, Cristiano Ronaldo.
 He got me into football and I try to play like him.
 I love Real Madrid,” said the 18-year-old Bala.

+The team has been practicing hard to ensure that they seal the Reliance Foundation Youth Sports Football Tournament with a gold medal this year.
+Their coach, Mr. Sathish Kumar has been instrumental in refining the team’s skills.
 Sherin, the team’s defender is one who always tries to approach the game like Sergio Ramos and emulate his style of play every time he steps on the pitch.
 He said, ‘I was hooked pretty much from day one since I joined here.
 I became a more confident version of myself on the game.
 I need football in the mornings and evenings to be able to study in the night.’

+'There is no lone star in our team; everyone has to play a part to get result'

 “The coach tells us to play, to enjoy ourselves on the pitch regardless of whoever we play – with responsibility.
 There is no lone star in our team; everyone has to play a part to get result,” he added.
 Bala later spoke about his experience in the sport in Jeppiaar.
 He picked up the sport in the school and made great strides in a very short time.
 He credits a lot of his skill to the coaches who helped him improve since he joined the team.

 Academics is one area which is bound to suffer due to intensive sports activities, but the problem becomes more serious because there are no holidays in tournaments.
 The team’s love for football, however, is the only force that keeps these players going despite all types of obstacles.